Are you that guy with his Master’s degree flipping burgers? This book will help

 Here are a few of the best frugal tips that really ring true:

 Manage your spending.
 While that seems pretty practical, Angi and Carl offer some concrete ways to do that, like negotiating with your cell phone company, cutting back on cable TV, and starting a garden to supplement your dinner menu.
 (For more on starting a garden check out Angi’s book, The Gardening Notebook.)

 Another great tip: don’t take the first job that comes around.
-That seems counter intuitive, but did you know that it can sometimes actually cost you more money to work a part time job than you earn at the job?
+That seems counterintuitive, but did you know that it can sometimes actually cost you more money to work a part-time job than you earn at the job?
 You wouldn’t think that would be the case, but Mr. Joybilee and I experienced this, too.
-Be patient when looking for work and investigate the job as much as they are investigating their employee prospects.
-Make sure even a part time job is a good fit before you jump in.
+Be patient when looking for work and investigate the job as much as they are investigating their employment prospects.
+Make sure even a part-time job is a good fit before you jump in.